Branchout/branchout/README.md

 ### Otherwise

-Download [https://github.com/Branchout/branchout/blob/v1.3/branchout](branchout 1.3) and add it to your path
+Download [branchout 1.3](https://github.com/Branchout/branchout/blob/v1.3/branchout) and add it to your path

 ### Initialise a project